usgs/wdfn-blog/content/api_catalog.md

 [is publicly viewable](https://code.usgs.gov/wma/iow/waterdataui).
 Working in the open is part of [how we work](/how-we-work-spring-2021/).

-[^semantics]: Generally, the terms endpoint, web service, and API are more or less synonymous.
+[^semantics]: Generally, the terms endpoint, web service, and API are used rather interchangably.
-Only in this article have we strived to enforce a consistent (if somewhat arbitrary) distinction.
+Only in this article have we attempted to enforce a somewhat consistent (if arbitrary) distinction to help readers distinguish the older and the newer.

 [^sorich]: Any single laboratory analytical result, in addition to the final quantitative value (_e.g._, 4.5 milligrams per liter), can contain metadata including but not limited to: qualifier, method reporting level, analytical method, laboratory free-text comments, analytical standard deviation, laboratory set numbers, sample preparation and analysis dates, analyzing entity, and data-approval status.

+[^restful]: In 2007 it was more common to refer to APIs as web services, though our 2007-era web services certainly fit the general definition of an API.
+More specifically, our 2007-era APIs are ''RESTful web services.''
+For some time we also offered SOAP web services, but they were decommissioned some time ago for lack of popular use.